Sovereign-Labs/sovereign-sdk/sdk/specs/overview.md

 and many more.
 - Light-client bridges: As the name suggests, light-client bridges require two chains to run light-clients of each other in order to communicate.
 These bridges are typically expensive, so chains typically only participate in a few light client bridges.
-However, light-client bridges between two established are very secure - as secure as the weaker of the two validator sets involved.
+However, light-client bridges between two established chains are very secure - as secure as the weaker of the two validator sets involved.
 The most prominent light-client bridging protocol is IBC.

 The Sovereign SDK's bridging protocol is similar to a light-client bridge.
 It works rougly like this: Every Sovereign